Computing Periods of Hypersurfaces: Introduction

 \begin{notation} By slight abuse of notation, let us omit mention of the path and denote by $\gamma_i(t) \in \H_n(\cx_t,\Zz)$ the homology class corresponding to $\gamma_i^Y$ via this isomorphism.
 In particular, the cycle classes $\gamma_i^X := \gamma_i(1)$ for $i=1,\dots,m$ form a basis for the homology of $X$. \end{notation}

 \begin{remark} The intersection product $(\gamma_i(t)\cdot \gamma_j(t))_{i,j}$ stays constant during deformation, so that we only need compute this intersection product on $Y$. \end{remark}

 \begin{remark} The approach here of constructing $\gamma_i(t)$ is conceptually similar to the tracking of zeros of polynomial systems commonly employed in numerical algebraic geometry.
 An important distinction is that we do not actually carry out this tracking procedure and use only the \emph{existence} of such $\gamma_i(t)$.
-Nevertheless, if effective representations for the cycles $\gamma_i^Y$ are given, as we do in Section \ref{sec:pham_cycles}, one could sample points on these cycles and carry these points via homotopy continuation methods (e.g.\ using {\tt Bertini} \cite{hauenstein-13} or {\tt HomotopyContinuation.jl} \cite{homotopyjl}) in order to get a point cloud representation of $\gamma_i(t)$. \end{remark}
+Nevertheless, if effective representations for the cycles $\gamma_i^Y$ are given, as we do in Section~\ref{sec:pham_cycles}, one could sample points on these cycles and carry these points via homotopy continuation methods (e.g.\ using {\tt Bertini}~\cite{hauenstein-13} or {\tt HomotopyContinuation.jl}~\cite{homotopyjl}) in order to get a point cloud representation of $\gamma_i(t)$. \end{remark}

 \begin{remark} The basis $\gamma_i^X$ depends on the path chosen, however, only up to the \emph{discrete} action of the monodromy group on homology.
-In particular, for the rest of the discussion, the choice of the path can be ignored. \end{remark}
+In particular, for the rest of the discussion, the choice of the path can be ignored as we will deal with the infinitesimal variation of periods. \end{remark}

 Let $p(x) \in \Cc[x_0,\dots,x_{n+1}]$ be of degree $d\ell - n -2$ for $\ell \ge 1$.
 We will now describe how to compute the period vector:

 Define the following rational form varying with $t$ and having poles along $\cx_t$: